cni/MRS/README.md

 Usage
 -----

-mrs-analysis.py: This is a little command-line utility that takes `P` files as input and produces a `csv` file as output, with the ppm scale and the spectra from the two measurement echos.
+mrs-analysis.py: This is a little command-line utility that takes nifti files as input and produces a `csv` file as output, with the ppm scale and the spectra from the two measurement echos.
 See `mrs-analysis.py --help` for help.